Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 If the latter, would the fantasy someday morph into a lifelong grudge, a regret that’d utterly destroy you?

-These are depressing questions to consider.
-But to honestly answer them is also to spare yourself tragedy.
+These are depressing life questions to consider.
+But to honestly confront them will spare you a world of tragedy.

 4. How Would a Boggart Torment You?

-In the third book, Boggarts are described as shape-shifting entities capable of one horrid trick.
+In The Prisoner of Azkaban, Boggarts are described as shape-shifting entities capable of one and only one horrid trick.
 When encountered, they take the form of whatever terrifies you most.

-This awful power is, in turn, an important plot device for other events, but the crucial life question to consider here is, what form would a Boggart assume before you?
+This awful power is, in turn, an important plot device for other events in the book, but the crucial life question to consider here is, what form would a Boggart assume before you?

 Whatever your answer, know that it is your first step in acknowledging and confronting your worst fear.
 What you subsequently do to overcome your fear is another discussion altogether, but at least you’ve taken the first positive step.